ansible-community/ansible-build-data/docs/policies.md

 ### Enforcement

-Prior to ansible 9.0.0a1, validation errors are treated as warnings.
+Prior to ansible 9.0.0a1,
+the release playbook treats validation errors as warnings.
-In ansible 9.0.0a1 and onwards, these validation errors will be considered release blockers.
+In ansible 9.0.0a1 and onwards, these validation errors constitute release blockers.
 The playbook will fail if any new collection releases are not properly tagged.

 > **Note**